Trusted Garmin Rumours, Leaks, Insights & dates for all new models plus Apple, Coros, Polar, Suunto, Wahoo

 This is speculative information

-Coros is likely to prove an interesting company to follow in 2024.
-They’ve taken Apex/Pace and Vertix as far as they need to with the capabilities of the product internals.
-The obvious omission is AMOLED which I expect to see first with Apex 3 and then perhaps Vertix 3, with Pace 4 AMOLED coming as early as Q2.2025.
+Coros is likely to prove an exciting company to follow in 2024.
+With the capabilities of the product internals, they’ve taken Apex/Pace and Vertix as far as they need to.
+The obvious omission is AMOLED, which I expect to see first with an updated Pace and then perhaps Apex 3, coming as early as Q4 2024.

 I don’t think we will ever see a Coros Solar watch.
-Instead, like Garmin, I think the best we will see is a MIP version of Vertix 3 remaining alongside Vertix 3 AMOLED but the rest of the range will eventually move to AMOLED, with an outside possibility that Coros could skip a generation of tech and go straight to micro LED screens.
+Instead, like Garmin, the best we will see is a MIP version of Vertix 3 remaining alongside Vertix 3 AMOLED.
+Still, the rest of the range will eventually move to AMOLED, with an outside possibility that Coros could skip a generation of tech and go straight to micro LED screens.

 The new Coros DURA bike computer adds a solar boost to market-leading battery life.
-It’s not the prettiest of bike computers but will be one of the easiest to operate by way of a large digital Crown on the side.
-It appears to have the same depth of features found on the watches.
-No more, no less.
-(It’s basically a big watch with a solar panel in a rectangular case).
+It’s not the prettiest bike computer, but it is one of the easiest to operate, thanks to a large digital Crown on the side.
+It appears to have the same depth of features found on watches—no more, no less.
+(It’s a big watch with a solar panel in a rectangular case.)

 Polar